Culver -Union Township Public Library

 authored by James Bertram, Carnegie’s secretary.

-On source states that Bessie Easteday was the first librarian at a time when "no married ladies" applications were considered.
+On source states that Bessie Easterday was the first librarian at a time when "no married ladies" applications were considered.
 She

 served until January, 1915 when Zola Moss was elected librarian.